asulyma/education-easy-app/readme.md

    - role: _ROLE_ADMIN_
    - scope: standard-scope user-scope

+* After the first start of the application, in order to be able to use the main functionality of the application, you need to complete the user registration.
+To do this, you need to execute a POST request for `http://localhost:8080/app/system/second-step-register`

-Currently, there is no possibility to create new users or clients.
+* Currently, there is no possibility to create new users or clients.

 ***
 ### TODO list: